alphagov/govuk-import-export-prototype/guide/declare-goods-you-ve-moved-in-or-out-of-the-uk-using-intrastat/other-ways-to-make-intrastat-declarations.markdown

  - name: Exporting and doing business abroad
    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---
-If you’re a larger company making declarations regularly, it may make sense to use commercial software.
+You can also use commercial software to make Intrastat declarations.

 Search online to find software suppliers.

-## Develop your own Intrastat software
+##Develop your own Intrastat software

 You can develop software that’s compatible with Intrastat, based on Electronic Data Interchange for Administration, Commerce and Transport (EDIFACT) messaging.

-Contact the [Intrastat helpline](/declare-goods-you-ve-moved-in-or-out-of-the-uk-using-intrastat/get-help-with-intrastat.html) for details.
+Contact the [Intrastat helpline](/https://www.gov.uk/government/organisations/hm-revenue-customs/contact/intrastatlink) for details.